-MY 2016/17 consumption is forecast at 2.95 million tons increased slightly from the last year.
+MY 2017/18 consumption is forecast at 2.9 million tons at par with the current marketing year.
 Unlike many other Asian countries, rice is not considered a staple food crop in Pakistan.
 Traditionally, 40 to 45 percent of the crop is used for local consumption, with the balance exported.
 Pakistanis, in general, prefer the higher priced Basmati rice if they can afford it, if not they consume long grain IRRI rice, but wheat is the favored staple.
-In 2015, domestic rice prices displayed a downward trend and the price of rice in December 2015 was twelve percent lower than in December 2014 mainly due to higher stocks.
+In 2016, domestic rice prices displayed an upward trend and the price of rice in December 2016 was nine percent higher than in December 2015.
 According to trade sources an estimated 200,000 tons of 40-100 percent broken rice is used in poultry and animal feed annually.